 Q: Are there certain breeds of dogs you do not accept?

-Any individual who tells you (and this goes for other daycares) they don’t allow “aggressive breeds” are simply uneducated people who follow the stereotype of a bad dog.
-This should be a HUGE red flag to you, they think they are preventing problems by simply denying day care for “bad breeds”.
+Any individual who tells you (and this goes for other daycares, trainers, groomers,s, etc) they don’t allow “aggressive breeds” are simply uneducated people who follow the stereotype of a bad dog.
+This should be a HUGE red flag to you, they think they are preventing problems by simply denying daycare for “bad breeds”.
 I honestly believe they are setting themselves up for a huge problem.
 It tells me they have no idea how to properly screen a dog, and this could result in a huge problem.

 Q: What is required of my dog?

 We prefer dogs to enter Tails on a harness, (rather than by collar) for safety reasons, although they do not wear the harness or collar while in the playgroup.
 Some dogs may wear a harness (never a collar) in a playgroup if we are practicing recall manners with that dog from a short distance.
 We play collar-free for safety!

 Q: Why don’t you accept breeder administered or owner administered vaccines?

-We also accept titer testing for vaccine immunity.
+We do accept titer testing for vaccine immunity.

 Q: What do the dogs do all day?